Topzle Topzle

 8. According to Govender, "Lumumba had always been reluctant to declare a state of emergency, but with the intensification

-9. Govender wrote that with the exception of the Belga case, "Lumumba took no steps against [foreign correspondents].
-He al
+9. Govender wrote that except for the Belga case, "Lumumba took no steps against [foreign correspondents].
+He allowed them

 10. There is sufficient evidence to suggest that Lumumba was growing impatient with the Parliamentary system and was seeking

-11. Article 22 of the Loi Fondamentale read, "The President names and revokes the Prime Minister."
+11. Article 22 of the Loi Fondamentale reads, "The President names and revokes the Prime Minister."
 There was no elaboration

 12. Lumumba denied having authorised the arrests and issued an apology before the Chamber.